-Harriet Beecher Stowe’s classic 1852 book, Uncle Tom’s Cabin, made history as the fastest selling book of its time.
-Publishers pirated and reprinted it in so many countries that she had to travel to one nation’s court after another, worldwide, to protect her ownership of the work in court.
+Harriet Beecher Stowe’s classic 1852 book made publishing history as the fastest selling book of its time.
+Publishers pirated and reprinted it in so many countries that she had to travel to many countries, worldwide, to protect her ownership of the work in each nation’s court.

 The best description of her book’s success we found is here: http://specialcollections.vassar.edu/exhibit-highlights/2001-2005/stowe/essay2.html.
-To this day, pirated copies still turn up in all kinds of places.
-In the case of the one pictured on this page, a publisher abroad was in such a rush to sell copies of the book that the title was misspelled on the spine as “Uncel.”
+To this day, pirated copies still turn up in all kinds of places from antique stores to library stacks to ebay.

 About the book pictured on this page, a publisher in Great Britain was in such a rush to sell copies of the book in the year in which it was originally published that the publisher ignored the printer’s mistake of a misspelled title on the spine.
 This copy was inscribed to a resident of Scotland around the time of the author’s famous visit there, where she was treated like a rock star.